Genital Herpes

 Treatment with aciclovir

-A 5-day course of aciclovir tablets will typically reduce the duration of genital herpes sores by one or two days.
+A course of aciclovir tablets will typically reduce the duration of genital herpes sores by one or two days.
 It also reduces severity of symptoms and infectiousness.
 If taken early enough, aciclovir may prevent sores from breaking open.
-A course of aciclovir will not prevent future outbreaks.
-Aciclovir cream is not recommended for treatment of genital herpes as it offers minimal benefit.
+A treatment course of aciclovir will not prevent future outbreaks.
+Aciclovir cream is not recommended for treatment of genital herpes.

 Suppression with aciclovir

-If breakthrough recurrences occur during suppressive treatment please notify your GP or visit a sexual health clinic.
+If breakthrough genital herpes outbreaks occur during suppressive treatment please consult your GP or visit a sexual health clinic.

+Genital herpes is considered to be very infectious.
 When herpes sores are open and active, the virus is more infectious, however if you have the virus it can be spread to others even when you don't have sores.
-Using condoms provides some protection from transmission, but this protection is not 100% effective.
+Using condoms provides good protection from transmission, but this protection is not 100% effective.
 Spread can still take place.

 There is currently no genital herpes vaccine.